Perth Wildcats: 2024–25

 In July 2024, Sports Entertainment Group agreed to sell 90% of their 95% shareholder ownership of the Wildcats to MT Arena Capital Investment at an estimated value of $40 million.
 On 14 August 2024, WA businessman Mark Arena officially became the majority owner of the Wildcats after purchasing 52.5 per cent of the club for $21 million from Sports Entertainment Group.
-He will provide another payment of $15 million in 2026 to receive an extra 37.5 per cent and can then buy the entire club in 2028.
+He was set at the time to provide another payment of $15 million in 2026 to receive an extra 37.5 per cent and then buy the entire club in 2028.
+Arena's full purchase ended up taking place in January 2026.

 The 2024 off-season saw the departure of Jordan Usher, Corey Webster, Alex Sarr and Kyle Zunic, while development player Michael Harris was upgraded to the main roster, Elijah Pepper became a new acquisition, and Spanish centre Izan Almansa replaced Sarr as the team's new Next Star.
 Former NBA player Dylan Windler joined the team as the third import late in the pre-season which coincided with the Wildcats entering the regular season with no injuries following a pre-season where they were undefeated across eight matches.
 In the season opener on 20 September, the Wildcats won 106–98 over the South East Melbourne Phoenix behind Keanu Pinder's 29 points and Bryce Cotton's 26 points.
 The Wildcats started the season with a 2–4 record and entered their round six match-up against the Sydney Kings without Cotton, who had been ruled out for a month with a rib injury.
 Behind Pinder's equal career-high 34 points, the team defeated the Kings 87–84.
 A week later, the Wildcats defeated the Illawarra Hawks 113–105 in a game where Jesse Wagstaff tied the club's games played record of 482.
 Wagstaff broke Ricky Grace's record on 3 November, playing his 483rd game in a 100–76 loss to the Phoenix in Melbourne.
 After missing five games, Cotton returned to the line-up on 15 November, where he scored a game-high 33 points in a 97–84 win over the Phoenix.
 The Wildcats entered the FIBA break with a 6–7 record.
 On 1 December, the Wildcats moved to 8–7 with a 123–112 win over the Breakers.
 In the game, Cotton scored 59 points to set the most points scored by any player since the league reverted to 40-minute games in 2009–10 and he surpassed James Crawford's all-time Wildcats scoring record of 57 in 1987.
 Over the next two games, Cotton had two more 40-plus point games, becoming the first NBL player since Andrew Gaze in 1991 to have three consecutive 40-point games.
 On 14 December, the Wildcats defeated the Cairns Taipans 128–92 to produce its largest ever score in a 40-minute game.
 Cotton had 44 points against the Taipans to become the third ever player after Gaze and Al Green to have four consecutive 40-point games.